truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 If you use Google provided image, the chances are you will not face problems.
 If you face them anyway, they might be after the startup.
 If that is the case, you could connect using SSH to have more information and try to debug.

-But if you are using a custom image, the VM instance might to boot.
+But if you are using a custom image, the VM instance might fail to boot.
 To diagnose this kind of errors, and try to find a solution, you can use a serial port provided by the image.
 Usually, a Linux image supports 4 ports `/dev/ttyS0-1-2-3`.
-The serial port is reserved for administation task, like debugging, very technical image manipulation.
+The serial port is reserved for admninistation task, like debugging, very technical image manipulation.

 By default, the serial port is disabled.
 You can enable it on project or instance level:
 ```shell script